Smalls1652/SmallsOnline.AVD.ResourceManager/README.md

 ## 🏗️ Setting up

-⚠️ **This section will be expanded later on with a detailed guide on how to set this up in your Azure subscription.** ⚠️
+For info on how to deploy this into your own repo, [check out the docs](./docs/README.md)!

 ## 🧑‍💻 Building from source